AceStar0/ece-devops-ing4/README.md

 ![image](image/2_herokuapp.png)

 Redis service on Heroku is free, but it requires adding credit card information.
 Considering this limitation we will not run Redis on Heroku, and the application will be partially non-functional (it will print the "Hello world!" message on the home page, but the user API will not work).
 However, it will be enough to experience our CI/CD pipeline.

 # 3. Application of the IaC approach

+Infrastructure as Code (IaC) is a process of creating and managing systems using simple lines of code.
+For this approch, we will be using :
+* **Vagrant** : Vagrant is a machine provisioning tool used to create VMs and then populate them with applications.
+* **Ansible** : Ansible is an open-source automation tool, or platform, used for IT tasks such as configuration management, application deployment, intraservice orchestration, and provisioning.

 ## Installation